Take part in the winter holiday with this collection of Christmas-themed crafts, lesson plans, and teaching ideas.

 Choose one holiday and have students brainstorm things that come to mind when they think of that holiday.
 Point out that every holiday has its own traditions, like rituals, symbols, foods, and songs.

-To get started, show the home page for this online activity on LCD.
-Have students read and/or listen to the online activity's home page.
+To get started, show the home page for this online activity on a projector.
+Have students read and listen to the online activity's home page.
 Tell students that in this activity, they'll explore three big winter holidays celebrated in the United States: Christmas, Hanukkah, and Kwanzaa.
 Ask students to share which winter holidays their families celebrate.

 Using the Online Activity in Your Classroom